welldonestudio/welldonestudio.github.io/docs/provider-api/method.md

 ## 3. dapp:sendTransaction {#sendTransaction}

 This is the method that sends the transaction.
 From simple token transfer to contract distribution and change the state of the blockchain, this method can be used.
+The WELLDONE Wallet finds and imports networks associated with that wallet address.
+Before submitting a transaction, you should evaluate whether to transmit it to the mainnet or the testnet.

 ### Params